 - Concentrate on short-term business, Covid19 rebookings and need periods by dedicating resources to top producing and high-potential sub-segments.
-Leverage short-term opportunities. - Host a local customer event capitalizing on significant in market events, such as The Pavilion at Toyota Music Factory, as schedules and budget allow. - Protect and defend Irving's market share with key local accounts by involving targeted community leaders as needed; solicit City of Irving and other community contacts to help identify new prospects for meetings and conventions. - $\,\,\,\,\,$ Stage a DFW blitz in cooperation with the Irving Convention Center. - Subscript System Sy - □ Continue to orient corporate users to DART Orange Line access.
+Leverage short-term opportunities. - u Host a local customer event capitalizing on significant in market events, such as The Pavilion at Toyota Music Factory, as schedules and budget allow. - Protect and defend Irving's market share with key local accounts by involving targeted community leaders as needed; solicit City of Irving and other community contacts to help identify new prospects for meetings and conventions. - $\,\,\,$ Stage a DFW blitz in cooperation with the Irving Convention Center. - Attend market-specific trade shows such as Meeting Professionals International-WEC, Conference Direct and HelmsBriscoe. - □ Continue to orient corporate users to DART Orange Line access.